 Edited to note that while this post was written for Social Studies, these practices can carry over easily to any other subject.
 Both the Math and the ELA teacher at my grade level have adopted very similar practices.

 I’ve already written about my new grading practices for AP U.S. History.
 I wanted to make sure that I also told you how I’ve decided to change my grading practices for my middle school Social Studies classes.
 I carried out this new SBG system for the full 2015-2016 school year, and it was a great success.
 (I have since been using the same system for all subsequent years.)

 Students were more engaged and active in their learning, and they put more effort into their assessments, and into thinking critically.
 I had lots of students redoing assignments to make them better, and I saw much more growth than I would have under my traditional grading system.
 Honestly, I saw nothing but positive benefits, so I’m continuing the same practices as the new school year begins.

 I haven’t seen any difference in homework completion once I made the switch.
 Those students who are involved and active in school will do the work whether or not it’s graded.
 For students who are less involved, they quickly learn that they will not do well on assessments if the homework was not complete.

 Each unit has several lessons, and when I give a test or a quiz, each lesson is assessed on a separate section of the test.
 One test might have 4 or 5 separate sections, and a quiz might have one or two.
 For every section of the assessment, I include a simple rubric at the bottom of the page.
-The rubric includes numbers from 0-5, and a simple description of what that number means.
+The rubric includes numbers from 0 – 5, and a simple description of what that number means.
 The explanation is the same for each section of the test, even if the questions change.
-It has made grading much quicker.
+This has made grading much quicker.
 I just read and circle and the explanation is already provided.